Vampire/javacord.github.io/_wiki/basic-tutorials/emojis-and-reactions.md

 ### What are custom emojis?

-Custom emojis are emojis which are created in a server.
+Custom emojis are emojis that are created in a server.
 You can get all custom emojis the bot knows by using `DiscordApi#getCustomEmojis()`.
 ![](https://i.imgur.com/5tb3Kxu.png)

 ### How to use them in messages

-To use custom emojis, you have to know its "tag" which has the following format: `<:name:id>`.
+To use custom emojis, you have to know its "tag", which has the format `<:name:id>`.
 You can get it by calling `CustomEmoji#getMentionTag()`:
 ```java
 channel.sendMessage("Hi! <:javacord:415465982715494402>");
 ```